SALT-Lab-Human-AI/project-check-point-1-music/proposal/PROPOSAL.md

 - https://aimusic.so/blog-unleashing-the-power-of-music-ai-a-headtohead-comparison-of-magenta-studio-and-pilot-plugins-43088 "A Head-to-Head Comparison of Magenta Studio and Pilot Plugins, 2024"
 - https://www.rareformaudio.com/blog/suno-ai-ceo-comments-backlash "Suno AI CEO Sparks Controversy with Comments on Music Creation, 2025"
 - https://alliedglobalmarketing.com/knowledge/pages/the-dilemma-of-aigenerated-music "The Dilemma of AI-Generated Music - Allied Global Marketing, 2024"

+Initial risks & mitigation (privacy, bias, safety, reliability)

+--Privacy

+Risk: User data may expose sensitive or personal work

+Mitigation: Strict opt-in policies for data sharing should be in place.
+Explicit consent is needed for these user submissions and generated content.

+--Bias

+Risk: Data is skewed towards one demographic and limit inclusivity.

+Mitigation: Input diverse and ethically sourced datasets and provide user-configurable style control to balance representation.

+--Safety and Reliability

+Risk: Uneditable, unreliable or unuseable sources.

+Mitigation: The need for user controls (e.g., note density, polyphony) will help tailor safe and realistic parts.
+Interpretable architecture will ensure outputs remain harmonic.

+Methods – Responsible AI Use Statement
+I used OpenAi Chat GPT on September 19, 2025 to synthesize and paraphrase information.
+This includes generating ideas and finding more information on our topic.
+All AI generated content was critically reviewed and edited for quality assurance by a human author.